 What should I discuss with my healthcare provider before taking chloroquine (Aralen)?

-It is not known whether chloroquine will be harmful to an unborn baby.
-Do not take chloroquine without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+It is not known whether chloroquine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 How should I take chloroquine (Aralen)?